A full design case study is available on request

 Looks are the primary way users discover and try new makeup, motivating Chanel to promote seasonal products through the reels UX pattern and featuring trusted influencers.
 This approach not only appeals to users but also helps measure retention rates.

-Exploring a look, strengthened by UI animation.
+Exploring a look, strengthened by UI animation

 Animation is an important part of my design approach.
 It can significantly alter the perception we have of a user interface.
 By using it, we can convey the efficiency of a product to the end user.